 - Patients with active infections (such as tuberculosis)

-Anyone who becomes pregnant while taking Cimzia should notify their doctor immediately.
+Cimzia is felt to be safe in pregnancy.
+However, anyone who becomes pregnant while taking Cimzia should let their doctor know.Pregnancy and medications

 People taking Cimzia should call their doctor if they feel sick and want to stop, or if they are concerned about any side effects.